l4rz/gpt-2-training/README.md

 Pure news articles corpus didn't work very well, too, likely due to the lack of language diversity. -->

-the ones that "contribute nothing"

-I didn’t bothered to split data to train/eval.

-I ended up with "small" (2200M), "medium" (5Gb) and "large" (10Gb) datasets.

 ## Experiments <a name="experiments"></a>

 TBD